AWS-Amazon Web Services Cloud Practitioner

 automate the deployment of AWS Resources.

-AWS Trusted Advisor
+AWS Trusted

 is an online expert system that can analyze your AWS account and the